 Bishop Luers could be on the verge of forfeiting a football game for the second straight year.

-The three-time defending Class 2A state champion Knights (5-2, 5-1 SAC) could lose its 27-7 win over Wayne on Sept.
+The three-time defending Class 2A state champion Knights (5-2, 5-1 SAC) could lose their 27-7 win over Wayne on Sept.
 14 because of undisclosed reasons.

-Although the IHSAA said as of Thursday they had not received any information about the forfeit, a Knights' player wrote in a text message "unfortunately yes we did" forfeit the Wayne game.
+Although the IHSAA said, as of Thursday, it had not received any information about the forfeit, a Knights player wrote in a text message unfortunately yes we did forfeit the Wayne game.

 New Luers athletic director James Huth doesn’t start his job until Monday and was unaware of the situation.